tanguyantoine/react-native-music-control/README.md

   genre: 'Post-disco, Rhythm and Blues, Funk, Dance-pop',
   duration: 294, // (Seconds)
   description: '', // Android Only
-  color: 0xFFFFFF, // Android Only - Notification Color
+  color: 0xffffff, // Android Only - Notification Color
   colorized: true, // Android 8+ Only - Notification Color extracted from the artwork.
 Set to false to use the color property instead
   date: '1983-01-02T00:00:00Z', // Release Date (RFC 3339) - Android Only
   rating: 84, // Android Only (Boolean or Number depending on the type)
   notificationIcon: 'my_custom_icon', // Android Only (String), Android Drawable resource name for a custom notification icon
-  isLiveStream: true // iOS Only (Boolean), Show or hide Live Indicator instead of seekbar on lock screen for live streams.
+  isLiveStream: true, // iOS Only (Boolean), Show or hide Live Indicator instead of seekbar on lock screen for live streams.
 Default value is false.
 })
 ```